cyrusobrien/cyrusobrien/_pages/RelPol275.md

 Wednesday, September 12

-* Michael Ignatieff, “Pentonville” in A Just Measure of Pain (New York: Pantheon, 1978).
+* Jennifer Graber, “Prison as Garden” in The Furnace of Affliction: Prisons and Religion in Antebellum America (Durham, N.C.: University of North Carolina Press, 2011).
 * [Board of Managers of the Prison Discipline Society, First Annual Report (1826), p.
 5-6, 8 (on Solitary Confinement), 54-60, and 77-78](https://babel.hathitrust.org/cgi/pt?id=mdp.39015031043790).
+* Recommended Michael Ignatieff, “Pentonville” in A Just Measure of Pain (New York: Pantheon, 1978).
 *  <span style="color:green"> **First essay assignment distributed and discussed in class.**</span>

 ***